mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 **OUTDIR**

-:    Output directory for received image and audio.
+:    Output directory for received audio and files.

 **RESTART**